bacta-bio/TEARS/README.md

-# Cell and organelle segementations
+# Segementations of E. coli with synthetic organelles

 Research article: Spatial engineering of E. coli with addressable phase-separated RNAs